jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 participation and other issues, the ERC shall resolve such issues.
 (c) The take over by a Distribution Utility of any Subtransmission Asset shall not cause a diminution of service and quality to the End-users.
-Where there are two (2) or more connected Distribution Utilities, the consortium or juridical entity shall be formed by and composed of all of them and thereafter shall be granted a franchise to operate the Subtransmission Assets by the ERC.
+Where there are two (2) or more connected DUs, the consortium or juridical entity shall be formed by and composed of all of them and thereafter shall be granted a franchise to operate the Subtransmission Assets by the ERC.
-The subscription rights of each Distribution Utility involved shall be proportionate to its load requirements unless otherwise agreed by such Distribution Utilities.
+The subscription rights of each Distribution Utility involved shall be proportionate to its load requirements unless otherwise agreed by such DUs.
 Aside from the PSALM, TRANSCO and connected Distribution Utilities, no third party shall be allowed ownership or management participation, in whole or in part, in such subtransmission entity.